 Where to find it: Sold at supermarkets and local food markets, it can also be found in some restaurants.

 One of the true tastes of Japan, sake (or nihonshu as it is called here), has its seasonal turns as well.
-Having been brewed in winter, pasteurized and aged over spring and summer before being ready in autumn, hiyaoroshi and akiagari sake are a delicious seasonal treat you should definitely keep an eye open for.
-While traditionally matured to be released in autumn, refrigeration and demand have meant many sake brewers wait longer for the perfect flavor, and some release earlier to meet demand.
+Having been brewed in winter, pasteurized and aged over spring and summer before being ready in fall, hiyaoroshi (冷やおろし) is a delicious seasonal treat you should keep an eye out for.
+Akiagari (秋あが) is pasteurized for a second time at the end of summer, but otherwise the two follow the same brewing schedules and are both traditionally released in the fall.
+(Though refrigeration and demand have meant many sake brewers wait longer for the perfect flavor, and some release earlier to meet demand).

 Where to find it: Ask for the specialty sake in nice bars, restaurants or in your local liquor store.